ACTE Congressional Recess Packet

 Crafting Your Message

-It is crucial to any advocacy effort to know the current issues being debated on Capitol Hill.
+It is important for CTE advocates to know the current issues being debated on Capitol Hill.
 By familiarizing yourself with theses issues, you can craft a message that is timely, relevant and targeted.
 Use the CTE Policy Watch blog to find out about all of the latest congressional happenings.
 You can also visit the ACTE Policy Agenda page for more information on federal funding, current legislation and other CTE issues.

 Back to top

-Before you begin any advocacy activity, be sure to do your research and brush up on the current happenings on Capitol Hill.
-Here are a few places that you can find information to help you with your efforts:
+Before you begin any advocacy activity, be sure to do your research and brush up on the current happenings in federal CTE policy.
+Here are some resources to utilize in your advocacy efforts.

 - CTE Policy Watch blog—The blog is updated regularly with the latest CTE policy news.

-- CTE Action Center—Direct links to all Members of Congress, along with their contact information, can be found by entering your zip code in the CTE Action Center.
+- CTE Action Center—Direct links to all Members of Congress, along with their contact information, can be found in the CTE Action Center.
 Click on action alerts for important CTE policy issues and send a message directly to your elected representatives.

 - Share Your CTE Story—Personal stories are a vital tool when discussing the impact of federal legislation on students, classrooms and teachers.
 ACTE will use your story in our efforts to advocate for CTE on Capitol Hill.